About Fringe(ish) Fat Positive Yoga

 We respect and affirm our differences in ability, gender, race, culture and experiences while honoring our shared desire for community and care.

 Shannon is a non-indigenous practitioner and student, sharing their practice to the best of their ability, and acknowledge that they may not always get it right.
-Shannon welcomes correction, and encourage students to also practice with folks who are indigenous yoga practitioners and teachers.
+Shannon welcomes correction, and encourages students to also practice with folks who are indigenous yoga practitioners and teachers.

 Yoga is more than movement.